 Clock variables can be used in a restricted form of expressions.
-Generally, every expression containing clock variables must have parametric variability [in order that clock analysis can be performed when translating a model.].
+Generally, every expression switching between clock variables must have parametric variability [in order that clock analysis can be performed when translating a model.].
+Thus subscripts on Clock-variables and conditions of if-then-else switching between Clock-variables must be parameter expressions, and there are similar restrictions for sub-clock conversion operators section 16.5.2.
 Otherwise, the following expressions are allowed:

-- Declaring arrays of clocks [Example: Clock c1[3] ={Clock(1), Clock(2), Clock(3)}] - Array constructors of clocks: {}, [], cat(...). - Array access of clocks [Example: sample(u, c1[2])]
+• Declaring arrays of clocks [Example: Clock c1[3] ={Clock(1), Clock(2), Clock(3)}]

-- Equality of clocks [Example: c1 = c2]. - If-expressions of clocks in equations [Example: Clock c2 = if f>0 then subSample(c1, f)elseif f<0 then superSample(c1, f)else c1]. - Clock variables can be declared in models, blocks, connectors, and records,.
+- Array constructors of clocks: {}, [], cat(...). - Array access of clocks [Example: sample(u, c1[2])] - Equality of clocks [Example: c1 = c2]. - If-expressions of clocks in equations [Example: Clock c2 = if f>0 then subSample(c1, f)elseif f<0 then superSample(c1, f)else c1]. - Clock variables can be declared in models, blocks, connectors, and records,.
 A Clock variable can be declared with the prefixes input, output, inner, outer, but not with the prefixes flow, stream, discrete, parameter, or constant [Example: connector ClockInput = input Clock;]